-This is a housekeeping hearing where the Court checks that both parties have filed a full and frank Statement of Evidence of their financial position.
-Each party has the opportunity to ask questions of the others evidence and the Court approves what questions can be asked.
+This is a housekeeping hearing where the Court checks that both parties have filed a full and frank Statement of Evidence of their financial position, called a Form E. Each party has the opportunity to ask questions of the others evidence and the Court approves what questions can be asked.
 The matter is then listed for a hearing aimed more at negotiation.

 2. Financial Dispute Resolution Hearing

 This is a “Without Prejudice” hearing where all parties put their cards on the table.
 They set out their best offers for settlement which the Judge considers and comments upon.
 The Judge will give an indication as to what they think is a fair outcome for the case and encourages the parties to try and agree the terms of a Final Order to be finalised that day.
 If they cannot the matter is listed for a Final Hearing and a new Judge must be allocated to the case; a Judge who is not aware of any Without Prejudice offers made previously.